Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

  * to slashing.
 If any slashing has occurred, the shares received may be less than the queued deposit shares.
  *
  * @dev To view all the staker's strategies/deposit shares that can be queued for withdrawal, see `getDepositedShares`
- * @dev To view the current coversion between a staker's deposit shares and withdrawable shares, see `getWithdrawableShares` */ function queueWithdrawals(
+ * @dev To view the current conversion between a staker's deposit shares and withdrawable shares, see `getWithdrawableShares` */ function queueWithdrawals(
     QueuedWithdrawalParams[] calldata queuedWithdrawalParams